 - Import Parity Pricing (IPP) in pre-1975 era (Damle; Talukdar; and Shantilal Committees) - Oil Prices Committee (OPC, Krishnaswamy, 1974) cost plus basis (also called administered price mechanism or APM): crude oil cost + refining cost + 15 % return on capital employed (RoCE) - Oil Cost Review Committee (OCRC, Iyer, 1984) revised the RoCE element to weighted average of (a) cost of borrowing and (b) 12 % post-tax return on net worth - Oil Pool Accounts maintained by Oil Co-ordination Committee (OCC): Crude Oil Price Equalisation (COPE) Account, Cost and Freight (C&F) Account, Product Price Adjustment (PPA) Account - Dismantling of APM, closure of oil pool accounts issue of special bonds to oil companies (recommended by Strategic R-Group) - Market Determined Pricing Mechanism (MDPM) From April 1, 1998, moved to adjusted import parity pricing for controlled (MS, HSD, SKO, ATF, LPG) products.
-Prices / markets decontrolled for industrial products (Naphtha, FO, LSHS, Bitumen, Paraffin) - MS and HSD deregulated in 2002 - Trade Parity Pricing (TPP, Rangarajan, 2006) for MS and HSD (with weight of 80 % IPP and 20 % Export Parity Price (EPP)) - Continue with TPP (Parikh Committee, 2010) for HSD, market determined pricing for MS Government takes an in-principle decision to move to market determined pricing both at refinery gate and retail level for HSD at an appropriate time transfer price (RTP), item 9) appears to be deregulated and linked to the international prices.
+Prices / markets decontrolled for industrial products (Naphtha, FO, LSHS, Bitumen, Paraffin) - MS and HSD deregulated in 2002 - Trade Parity Pricing (TPP, Rangarajan, 2006) for MS and HSD (with weight of 80 % IPP and 20 % Export Parity Price (EPP)) - Continue with TPP (Parikh Committee, 2010) for HSD, market determined pricing for MS - Government takes an in-principle decision to move to market determined pricing both at refinery gate and retail level for HSD at an appropriate time

+Source: Gol, 2006; Gol, 2010c.

+The current refrain is that while pricing of HSD has been deregulated, it is not decontrolled.
+In particular, (see table 5), the price faced by OMC (that is, refinery transfer price (RTP), item 9) appears to be deregulated and linked to the international prices.
 But, the retail selling price (RSP) and its build-up is completely policy determined and therefore, controlled.
 Note however, that there is no explicit policy to subsidise HSD.

-Source: GoI, 2006; GoI, 2010a.

-The current refrain is that while pricing of HSD has been deregulated, it is not decontrolled.
-In particular, (see table 5), the price faced by OMC (that is, refinery

-The price build-up of diesel in Delhi under the current regime, for example, is presented in table 5 below.